seb36273/openmediavault-kerberos/README.md

    create it first, then remove it.
 That seems a bit silly and isn't the intent of this plugin.

+**Be aware**: This code was not tested.
+I am not responsible for loss of your data!
+Please make always a full backup of your OpenMediaVault machine before installing this plugin!

+## Build DEBIAN package

+Create DEB package with `dpkg-buildpackage -uc -us` inside the source directory.
+The \*.deb file will be placed in the parent directory.

+## Install Plugin into Openmediavault

+Upload the generated \*.deb file to OMV plugins and install it.
+Once it is installed, you have an additional menu item for Kerberos under Access Rights Management.

 ## References
 * [1]  https://github.com/openmediavault
 * [2]  https://github.com/ikogan/openmediavault-kerberos